 Federal Government Action.
 In September 1999, the United States government commenced litigation against Liggett and the other major tobacco companies in the United States District Court for the District of Columbia.
 The action seeks to recover an unspecified amount of health care costs paid for and furnished, and to be paid for and furnished, by the Federal Government for lung cancer, heart disease, emphysema and other smoking-related illnesses allegedly caused by the fraudulent and tortious conduct of defendants, to restrain defendants and co-conspirators from engaging in fraud and other unlawful conduct in the future, and to compel defendants to disgorge the proceeds of their unlawful conduct.
 The complaint alleges that such costs total more than \$20,000,000 annually.
 The action asserted claims under three federal statutes, the Medical Care Recovery Act ("MCRA"), the Medicare Secondary Payer provisions of the Social Security Act ("MSP") and RICO.
 In September 2000, the court dismissed the government's claims based on MCRA and MSP, reaffirming its decision in July 2001.
 In the September 2000 decision, the court also determined not to dismiss the government's RICO claims, under which the government continues to seek court relief to restrain the defendant tobacco companies from allegedly engaging in fraud and other unlawful conduct and to compel disgorgement.
 In a January 2003 filing with the court, the government alleged that disgorgement by defendants of approximately \$289,000,000 is an appropriate remedy in the case.
 In April 2004, the court denied Liggett's motion to be dismissed from the case.
-Trial of the case began in September 2004 and is proceeding.
 In February 2005, the United States Court of Appeals for the District of Columbia upheld the defendants' motion for summary judgment to dismiss the government's disgorgement claim, ruling that disgorgement is not an available remedy in a civil RICO action.
-In April 2005, the appellate court denied the government's request that the disgorgement ruling be reco
+In April 2005, the appellate court denied the government's request that the disgorgement ruling be reconsidered by the full court.
+The government has petitioned the United States Supreme Court to review this decision.